Shams261/LeetCode-Practice/README.md

 # LeetCode Practice

-This repository contains my solutions to various LeetCode problems as part of my ongoing practice and learning journey in data structures and algorithms.
+This repository contains my solutions to various LeetCode problems as part of my ongoing journey to improve my understanding of data structures and algorithms.

+## About

+I created this repository to document my progress with LeetCode problems, improve my coding skills, and prepare for technical interviews.

 ## Repository Structure